eat-sleep-code/tiny-tv/README.md

 # Tiny TV

-Do you remember the classic console TV's of the second half of the last century.
-The ones that were a piece of furniture and took up a large portion of a room?
+Do you remember the classic console TV's of the second half of the last century?
+You know, the ones that were a piece of furniture and took up a large portion of a room?
 Now you can build one that has that same classic look --  but only fills up a corner of your desk.

 [![Tiny TV (featuring Bugs Bunny and Daffy Duck)](https://yt-embed.herokuapp.com/embed?v=es5J1oA_HFo)](https://www.youtube.com/watch?v=es5J1oA_HFo "Tiny TV - Cartoon Example")